Cessna O-1 Bird Dog: Design and development

-Around 1950, U.S. Air Force (USAF) orders for sixty L-19A aircraft were diverted to the United States Marine Corps (USMC), which designated it OE-1 under the 1922 United States Navy aircraft designation system, took delivery from 1951 to 1953, and deployed the aircraft in Korea.
+Around 1950, U.S. Air Force (USAF) orders for 60 L-19A aircraft were diverted to the United States Marine Corps (USMC), which designated it OE-1 under the 1922 United States Navy aircraft designation system, took delivery from 1951 to 1953, and deployed the aircraft in Korea.
 In 1959, two L-19E aircraft transferred from the U.S. Army to the USMC were also designated OE-1.
 The USMC issued a requirement for a larger and faster version, prompting Cessna to adapt Cessna 180 wings and a more powerful 260 hp Continental O-470-2 engine to the aircraft, which was designated OE-2; 27 of these improved aircraft were delivered, but the sharp price increase dissuaded the USMC from future orders.

 Cessna produced 3,431 aircraft; it was also built under license by Fuji in Japan.
-Initially, 2486 were produced between 1950 thru 1954, and an additional 945 produced through 1958, and 60 more were produced in Japan.
+Initially, 2486 were produced between 1950 thru 1954, and an additional 945 were produced through 1958, and 60 more were produced in Japan.

 The L-19 received the name Bird Dog as a result of a contest held with Cessna employees to name the aircraft.
 The winning entry, submitted by Jack A. Swayze, an industrial photographer, was selected by a U.S. Army board.
-The name was chosen because the role of the army's new aircraft was to find the enemy and orbit overhead until artillery (or attack aircraft) could be brought to bear on the enemy.
+The name was chosen because the role of the Army's new aircraft was to find the enemy and orbit overhead until artillery (or attack aircraft) could be brought to bear on the enemy.
 While flying low and close to the battlefield, the pilot would observe the exploding shells and adjust the fire via his radios, in the manner of a bird dog (gun dog) used by game hunters.